The evergreen home networking blog post

 However, after enabling it my internet connection died.
 I noticed the router was being assigned an ip on the WAN interface from the gateway (modem), but I couldn’t ping through to any DNS servers.
 After investing several hours reading the open-wrt docs and searching online I noticed a tip about restarting the cable modem in order to assign the router a new ip for the WAN interface (one that isn’t from the old 192.0.1 pool, but instead something fresh from the ISP, in a completely different subnet).
 This interface remains running as a DHCP client which is the default.
 In fact, no additional configuration outside of wifi setup had to be done for the router.
 Anyway once again the rule of thumb about computers is if in doubt; restart.

 Cloudflare & DNS

 On the Cloudfront side, I had to create a couple of records and then use my Global API key (Token didn’t work for some reason) in order to run a Crontask which updates the A record whenever the router receives a new public IP from the ISP.
 We want this router accessible from the internet.
 Hackers welcome I guess.
 The CF DNS records consist of an A record initially set to anything, but subsequently updated by the crontask running on open-wrt.
-An A record of dynamic-> *router-ip * and a CNAME record of rpavlov -> dynamic.rpavlov.com are created.
+An A record of dynamic-> router-ip and a CNAME record of rpavlov -> a-super-secret-subdomain.rpavlov.com are created.
 Pinging either one will resolve to CF’s server, so my ip is nicely hidden and protected from DDoS.
-The steps are outlined here https://github.com/dcerisano/cloudflare-dynamic-dns .
+The steps are more clearly outlined here https://github.com/dcerisano/cloudflare-dynamic-dns .
 Finally, add a Page Rule to redirect all traffic to https.

 - Disable ssh password.
 While we’re at it, only allow ssh into the router from the LAN interface.